 There should be a space for staff toilet.
 A small area can also be created for staff where they could change their uniforms and keep their personal belongings or things they would need for their personal use.

 It is undisputed that the restaurant owners need to pay ample attention to the food and services offered by them, but at the same time the cleanliness of the restaurant especially the restrooms form an integral part of the customer’s dining experience.
 The restrooms are divided into male and female sections.
-Special attention should be given to this area as it is usually ignored in the planning stage.
+Give special attention to this area as it is usually ignored in the planning stage.
 Restrooms leave a lasting impression on the mind of the customer.
 They should have sufficient lighting and easy to clean and maintain.
 Every customer will appreciate sparkling, clean and large enough restrooms to accommodate multiple guests.

 - The restrooms should be easy to access for the customers without unnecessary wandering.